iraaz4321/starscape_beacon_solver/README.md

 **discord bot**

 We provide hosted discord bot which can solve beacons for you.
-You can invite it [here](https://discord.com/api/oauth2/authorize?client_id=814130510544502835&permissions=277025704000&scope=bot%20applications.commands)
+You can invite it ~[here](https://discord.com/api/oauth2/authorize?client_id=814130510544502835&permissions=277025704000&scope=bot%20applications.commands)~.
+No longer hosted.

 **Website**